f1tenth/f1tenth_doc/getting_started/driving/drive_calib_odom.rst

 	$HOME/f1tenth_ws/src/f1tenth_system/vesc/vesc_ackermann/src/vesc_to_odom.cpp

-in the host, and
+if you're using the driver stack natively, or on the host if you're using docker containers, and

 .. code-block:: bash

 	/f1tenth_ws/src/f1tenth_system/vesc/vesc_ackermann/src/vesc_to_odom.cpp

-in the container.
+in the container if you're using docker containers.

 Modify line ``100`` so it reads: